 Pre-employment or pre-placement safety screening (police checks)

 You may need to have a pre-employment or pre-placement screening check (for example police check) if you are employed in a public health and aged care facility and are in direct:

 Your employer may require you to have up-to-date immunisations.
 The requirements may vary between employers and employment settings, so you should ask your potential employer what their immunisation requirements are.

 See the industrial relations page for information on the current enterprise agreement.

 Victorian Nurse Practitioner Prescribing

 The ‘Victorian Nurse Practitioner Prescribing Arrangements’ consultation undertaken between October and December 2019 asked Victorians to respond to a survey regarding the safety and risks associated with a new Ministerial approval governing Victoria’s NP prescribing rights.
-A including all quantitative data and key themes was released, July 23 2020.
+A Summary including all quantitative data and key themes was released, July 23 2020.

 After further consultation with stakeholders, it was agreed that a new Ministerial approval be published in the Victoria Government Gazette, authorising Victorian NP to obtain, use, sell or supply any Schedule 2,3,4 or 8 poison within their scope of practice.
 This approval removes predetermined formularies and the need for an associated notation on a Victorian NPs registration.

 The new Ministerial approval was published in General Gazette Number , dated 23 July 2020, revoking all previous approvals.
 For more information, download the FAQ page below which will guide Victorian NP, employers and other stakeholders.